Child Support in Queensland

-How it works in Queensland
+How Child Support Works in Queensland

 The assessment is based on:

-- Each parent’s taxable income
+- Each parent’s adjusted taxable income

 - The number and ages of children